 - Metabolic disorders, such as diabetes

 - Inflammation linked to diverticular disease or proctitis

-- Intestinal obstructions, including anorectal blockage and tumors
+- Intestinal obstructions, including anorectal blockage and tumours

 - Anatomic problems of your digestive tract

-Anti-depressants such as amitriptyline, imipramine; Anti convulsants such as phenytoin, carbamazepine, Iron supplements, Antacids with aluminium may cause constipation.
+Anti-depressants such as amitriptyline, and imipramine; Anticonvulsants such as phenytoin, carbamazepine, Iron supplements, and Antacids with aluminium may cause constipation.

 Ayurvedic medicines containing Guggulu and Sallaki as ingredients may contribute to constipation.
-In such patients, usually Triphala Churna is adminsitered to nullify the side effect.
+In such patients, usually, Triphala Churna is administered to nullify the side effect.

 Ripe Falsa fruit – Grewia asiatica